johntran/relay/docs/Modern-GraphQLInRelay.md

 The Relay Compiler is responsible for generating code as part of a build step which, at runtime, can be used statically.
 By building the query ahead of time, the client's JS runtime is not responsible for generating a query string, and fields that are duplicated in the query can be merged during the build step, to improve parsing efficiency.

 ### Persisting queries
-The Relay Compiler can persist your queries with the `--persist` flag from the command line:
+The Relay Compiler can persist your queries with the `--persist` flag:

 ```js
 "scripts": {